-Message to NACC Students from Dr. David Campbell, President:
+Message to NACC Students

 Inclement weather may sometimes determine whether or not the college will be open.
 Northeast personnel have a number of sources of information available to decide if the college should be closed due to icy roads and snow and will be monitoring weather conditions very carefully.